 Myrdal, Gunnar.
 An American dilemma: the Negro problem and modern democracy.
 New York: Harper, 1944.

 Painter, Nell Irvin.
 Exodusters: Black migration to Kansas after Reconstruction.
-New York: Knopf, 1977
+New York: Knopf, 1977.

 Quarles, Benjamin.
 The Negro in the American Revolution.
 Chapel Hill: N.C.
 University of North Carolina Press, 1961.

 Redding, J. Saunders.
 To make a poet Black.
-Chapel Hill: Univ. of N. Carolina Press,1939.
+Chapel Hill: UNC Press,1939.

 Stampp, Kenneth M. The peculiar institution: slavery in the ante-bellum South.
 New York: Knopf, 1956.

-Stucky, Sterling.
+Stuckey, Sterling.
 Slave culture: nationalist theory and the foundations of black America.
 New York: Oxford University Press, 1987.